loroldoesmath/eeg-sd-ped/README.md

 [CHB-MIT Scalp EEG Database](https://archive.physionet.org/physiobank/database/chbmit/chb01/)

 The EEG data is in **.edf format** and contains multiple recordings from various patients, including those with seizures.
+I've explored the following methods to process this data:

-I convert the EEG data to a CSV file by sequencing parametric data.
+- Parametric sequencing

 ## Files and Structure
 - **`eeg_cnn1.py`**: This Python script handles the streaming of the `.edf` EEG data and defines the structural layout of the **Convolutional Neural Network (CNN)** model.
 The model is trained to classify seizure vs. non-seizure events in the provided EEG data.